 - Education (degrees earned and in progress, with dates; date of advancement to doctoral candidacy)

-- Extramural, departmental and Division of Graduate Education awards, prizes and fellowships (include year and amount)
+- Extramural, departmental and Division of Graduate Education awards and prizes (include year and amount)

-- Published and submitted manuscripts, if any, while a doctoral student at UCLA.
+- Published and submitted manuscripts, if any, during the student’s doctoral program at UCLA.
 Provide full citations, including start/end pages.
 Do not include manuscripts in preparation.

 - Conference presentations, if any, while a doctoral student at UCLA.
 Indicate the conference date and place, and whether it was a poster or oral presentation.
 If there are multiple authors, place an asterisk by the name of the presenter.